-When the bus comes to a halt, brace yourself against the badgering from all the taxi drivers and hawkers.
-If you say no thank you in Burmese, they will usually leave you alone, and then go on to the next victim.
+When the bus arrives at Mandalay, brace yourself against the badgering from a herd of taxi drivers and hawkers.
+If you say no thank you in Burmese, they will usually leave you alone, moving on to the next victim.

-For some reason, Mandalay seems hotter than other cities and towns in Burma, so, take loads of water on a walk, wear a hat, and use sunscreen.
+For some reason, Mandalay seems hotter than other cities and towns in Burma – take loads of water on a walk, wear a hat, and use sunscreen.

-Take a pleasant walk around the outside of the Grand Palace, but be warned, it is a long walk as each of the citadel’s four walls forming a perfect square, is 2 kilometres long; an 8-kilometre walk in total!
+Meander around the outside of the Grand Palace, but be warned, it is a long walk as each of the citadel’s four walls forming a perfect square, is 2 kilometres long, so an 8-kilometre walk in total.